 Learn how to install shelf brackets.
 You might also like these DIY pipe shelves.

-The shelves in my kitchen had some very specific needs.
+The DIY open shelving in my kitchen had some very specific needs.
 I needed my shelves to be at the right height so that we can actually reach everything.
 And I wanted very minimal brackets to make the shelves look like floating shelves.

 I guess I could have done floating shelves, but I didn’t want to figure out how to make them super secure.
 Since all of my dishes are going on these, I needed these shelves to be extremely heavy duty.